Wolox/netcore-bootstrap/README.md

 To enable auto restart run `dotnet watch run`

-### Using SASS
+### Using SCSS
-For use Sass you need to run the following comands:
+For use Scss files you need to run the following comands:
 ```bash
     gulp
 ```